 Guaranteed Issue Life Insurance

-Being approved for coverage is near certain with a guaranteed issue policy.
+Being approved for coverage is nearly certain with a guaranteed issue policy.
 You can expect to pay higher rates and lower maximum coverage amounts than simplified issue plans with this type of plan.

-Guaranteed coverage means that you do not have to answer extensive questions about your health or physical.
+Guaranteed coverage means you do not have to answer extensive questions about your health or physical.
 Instead, you fill out the application, answer a few health questions, and pay the premium to the insurance provider.
-The life and annuity insurance company will give you coverage as long as you pay it.
+The life and annuity insurance company will give you coverage if you pay it.

 If an applicant didn’t answer the few health-related questions on the application due to advanced dementia or Alzheimer’s, they would not qualify for guaranteed issue insurance.